raloliver/vuephoto/README.md

 ## Style scoped

 > Use the tag `scoped` at style tag to close the scope for only the current component and use a global selector to stylized items.

+## v-on and v-bind

+- `v-on` from template to controller (two-way-data-binding).
+This directive performs an event association that flows from the view to the data source.
+Any change to the data source will update the view associated with it, as long as there is an association via v-bind.

+The v-bind directive makes an association that flows from the data source to the view.
+Any change to the data source will cause the view to be updated to represent the new value.
+The v-on directive performs an event association that flows from the view to the data source.
+For the changes made by v-on to be updated in the view, it is necessary to combine v-on with v-bind.